 Ford.
 K., Waring, L., & Boggis T. (2007).
 Living on the Edge: The hidden voices of health disparities.
 OT Practice Magazine 12, 17-22

-Assessing the Needs of Older Adults in Nicaragua: A Multi-Disciplinary, Cross-University Approach: Gerontological Society of America Annual Conference, San Diego, November 2012
+Boggis, T. Assessing the Needs of Older Adults in Nicaragua: A Multi-Disciplinary, Cross-University Approach: Gerontological Society of America Annual Conference, San Diego, Nov 2012

-OT’s Role in Diabetes Care: Occupational Therapy Association of Oregon, Hood River, Ore., October 2102
+Boggis, T. OT’s Role in Diabetes Care: Occupational Therapy Association of Oregon, Hood River, OR, Oct 2012

-Engaging students in the global community: An example of a partnership approach.
-(Howlett, F. Bannigan, K. Krusen, N. Boggis, T, Hunt, L. & Wolverson, C.) BAOT Conference Glasgow, UK June 2012 (Contributing author).
+Howlett, F. Bannigan, K. Krusen, N. Boggis, T, Hunt, L. & Wolverson, C. Engaging students in the global community: An example of a partnership approach.
+BAOT Conference Glasgow, UK June 2012

-OT’s Role in Disaster Preparedness and Recovery: (Accepted) Occupational Therapy Association of Oregon Annual Conference, Portland, Ore., October 2011
+Boggis, T. OT’s Role in Disaster Preparedness and Recovery.
+Occupational Therapy Association of Oregon Annual Conference, Portland, OR, Oct 2011

-Effectiveness of a Developmental Curricular Design to Graduate Culturally Sensitive Occupational Therapy Practitioners: American Occupational Therapy Association Conference, Philadelphia, April 2011
+Boggis, T. Effectiveness of a Developmental Curricular Design to Graduate Culturally Sensitive Occupational Therapy Practitioners.
+American Occupational Therapy Association Conference, Philadelphia, April 2011